George Morrow (computers): Career

 The CP/M platform was rapidly displaced by the newer (yet very similar) MS-DOS/PC DOS platforms.
 The 16-bit 8086 architecture of the new machines enabled them to break the 64 KB RAM limit of CP/M and address up to a megabyte of RAM.
 CP/M's fortunes weren't helped by the user-oriented marketing of Microsoft and IBM and the lack of same by Digital Research.

 In 1984, Morrow released its first IBM-compatible computer, a lunchbox portable known as the Morrow Pivot (based on its unique form factor where neither the keyboard nor the monitor folded away from the case).
 Produced by an outside OEM manufacturer, the same model was licensed by Morrow to Zenith Data Systems, who sold it as the Z-171.
 In addition to its lower cost and more prominent brand name, Zenith won an extremely profitable contract to sell computers to the US government, after the president of Morrow Designs left to go to work for Zenith.
 Morrow filed for bankruptcy by the end of the year.

+Later years

 Following the collapse of his computer businesses, Morrow devoted the rest of his life to his hobby of collecting original 78 RPM jazz and dance records from the 1920s and 1930s.
 Until his death, he digitally transcribed and restored thousands of recordings using a computer system he developed, reissuing them under his Old Masters label.
-He died in May 2003 from aplastic anemia.
+Morrow died in May 2003 at his home in San Mateo, California, from aplastic anemia.